ngasajr/Works_Summary/Image_Retrieval_System.md

 ## Conclusion </br>
 The Image Retrieval System provides a powerful and flexible solution for managing and querying large collections of images.
 By combining state-of-the-art deep learning models with scalable similarity search techniques, it has the potential to transform workflows in a wide range of industries, enhancing efficiency and decision-making.
 Future enhancements can expand its applicability and usability, making it a cornerstone tool for image-based information retrieval.

+## Workflow and Detailed Overview

+1. **Feature Extraction** </br>
+The process begins by extracting deep features from images using a pre-trained Vision Transformer (ViT) model, implemented with the timm library.
+The features are 768-dimensional vectors representing the visual characteristics of each image.
+   - **Command:** </br>
+   python feature_extractor.py

 **Refferences:**